-The Test Suite page is redisplayed.
-The test runs that have been added are displayed in the Test Run grid of the Test Suite page, as shown here.
+The Test Suite page displays.
+The test runs that have been added are displayed in the Test Run grid of the Test Suite page, as shown here:

 For information on creating test runs from the Test Design module, see the article Create Test Runs with Parameters.

 Add Test Runs and Retain Test Design Structure

-When managing test runs in the Test Execution module, it can be beneficial to create a nested hierarchy to help structure execution activities and reporting.
-This can be accomplished by using test cycles and test suites.
+When managing Test Runs in Test Execution, it can be beneficial to create a nested hierarchy to help better structure execution activities and reporting.
+This can be accomplished by using Test Cycles and Test Suites.
 A great way to save time when creating this type of structure is to mirror the test design hierarchy.

 - Test Design folders that contain subfolders will be created as test cycles in the test execution tree.
 Otherwise, the folders are created as test suites.

 - If 'retain test design structure' is grayed-out and cannot be selected, it is because the test suite was selected before clicking "Add Test Runs."

 - To use this feature, make sure to select either the root, release, or test cycle before clicking "Add Test Runs."

 Add Test Runs Using Test Case From Another Project

 If you have many test cases that need to be executed in different projects, you can add test runs using a test case that is from another project.
 Before you can do this, however, you will need to share test cases from one project to another.
 For details, see the article Sharing Test Cases to Another Project.

 To add a test run using a test case from another project, perform the following steps:

 - From the Add Test Runs window, click the Test Cases option.
 In the Projects drop-down list, select the project from which you will borrow a test case.
 When you select the project from the list, the folder structure for test cases comes from the project where the test case is stored.